-This article seeks to examine the impact of moving, sorting and selling its diamond to Botswana.
-Botswana is the largest producer of diamonds.
+This article seeks to examine the impact of moving, sorting and selling Botswana’s diamonds.
+Botswana is the largest producer of diamonds in Africa.
 Diamond already accounts for 80% of Botswana’s export earnings and 35% of its Gross Domestic Product (GDP).
 According to Grey Dynamics Africa Intelligence Assessment, it is the most important GDP contributor.
 Mining in Botswana created 3,200 industrial jobs, and it is the largest manufacturing sub-sector in Botswana.
 There were two opposing views about moving De Beers operations to Botswana.
 This piece makes predictions on the implications of the former based on recent trends in the global diamond markets.

 KJ-1.
 It is almost certain that Diamond production is reaching its peak.
 Because there is a realistic probability that it will drop, therefore, Botswana wants to make as much profit as it can before 2030.